openstack/glance/doc/source/user/statuses.rst

          called "[v1] upload fail".
          A transition from the "saving" state to the "queued" state called "[v2] upload fail".
+         A transition from the "uploading" state to the "importing" state called "import".
+         A transition from the "uploading" state to the "queued" state called "stage upload fail".
+         A transition from the "uploading" state to the "deleted" state called "delete".
+         A transition from the "importing" state to the "active" state called "import succeed".
+         A transition from the "importing" state to the "queued" state called "import fail".
+         A transition from the "importing" state to the "deleted" state called "delete".
          A transition from the "active" state to the "deleted" state called "delete".
          A transition from the "active" state to the "pending_delete" state